kurttheviking/egreedy-js/README.md

     });
     ```

-3. Report the reward earned from a chosen arm
+3. Report the reward earned from a chosen arm:

     ```js
     bandit.reward(1, 1).then(function (n) {